Actor Tom Sizemore in critical condition due to brain aneurysm

 Actor Tom Sizemore was hospitalized in an intensive care unit Sunday, his manager confirmed to CBS News.

-Celebrity website TMZ.com was the first to report that Sizemore had suffered a brain aneurysm while at home overnight.

-Sizemore's manager, Charles Lago, told TMZ that the actor was unconscious when found and taken to the hospital.
+The 61-year-old actor was reported to have suffered a brain aneurysm while at home in Los Angeles around 2 a.m.
+Saturday.
+Sizemore's manager, Charles Lago, said the actor was unconscious when found and taken to the hospital.

 Lago confirmed to CBS News that Sizemore was in critical condition.
-No further details were immediately available.
+He also described Sizemore's condition "a wait and see situation" to the Associated Press.

+Sizemore, known for his roles in "Saving Private Ryan," "Heat" and "Black Hawk Down", has also had run-ins with law enforcement over the years.

+According to AP, he was convicted of domestic violence in 2003 against his girlfriend, Heidi Fleiss, and was also arrested in 2009 and 2011 on suspicion of suspected battery of a former spouse.
+He also pleaded no contest in 2006 to a charge of using methamphetamine outside a motel, the wire service reported.

 This is a developing news story.
 More information will be added as soon as it becomes available.